M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 #### Commas and Semicolons

 Rules for using commas (,) and semicolons (;):
 * Use a comma to separate three or more words, phrases, or clauses in a series.
-Comma must also be used before the final conjunction (and, or, or nor) in a series of three or more elements:
+Comma must also be used before the final conjunction (_and, or, or nor_) in a series of three or more elements:

     `You can find the corresponding M-Files functions can be in PowerPoint versions 2003, 2007, 2010, and 2013.`

 * Use a comma to separate an introductory phrase from the rest of the sentence:

     `In M-Files, you can create multi-file or single-file documents.`

 * Use a comma before a conjunction that links two independent clauses:

     `The server was specified in the previous field, and in this field, you specify the connection port.`

-* Do not use a comma before the word that.
+* Do not use a comma before the word _that_.
 This is today considered nonstandard in English.
-* If the items in a list are long, complex, or contain conjunctions or commas, use a semicolon (;) to separate such items if absolutely necessary.
+* If the items in a list are long, complex, or contain conjunctions or commas, use a **semicolon** (;) to separate such items if absolutely necessary.

 #### Question Marks